 We intend to develop the proposed wind farm on Derryadd, Derryaroge and Lough Bannow bogs located in South Co.
 Longford.

-Bord na Móna has developed a draft wind turbine layout for the proposed Derryadd Wind Farm
+Bord na Móna has developed a final wind turbine layout for the proposed Derryadd Wind Farm

 We are committed to keeping the local community informed about the project with regular updates, information about public events and newsletters.